KassenkazyAlima/ADS_Assignment3_/README.md

 - MyHashtable(int M) initializes the hash table with a specific capacity.

 Methods:

 - size() - return the number of key-value pairs
 - isEmpty() - checks whether the hash table is empty or not

 - hash(K key) - calculates the hash code for a specific key
 - put(K key, V value) - inserts value and key
-- get(K key) - retrieves the value associated with the key
+- get(K key) - retrieves the value of a specific key
-- remove(K key) - removes the value associated with the specific key
+- remove(K key) - removes the value of a specific key
 - contains(V value) - check whether the hash table contains the value
 - getKey(V value) - returns the key of a specific value

-And we have a **HashNode** class to store key-value pairs.

 <h3 align= "left"> 🚀 MyTestingClass: </h3> This class